simran-sawhney/event-management-rails-api/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This module is basic version of event management basic, built using Rails API Framework.
+It shows the usage of API, Active Recird Serializers, Rspec.

-* Ruby version
+* Ruby version = 2.4.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Rails version > 5

-* How to run the test suite
+* change the database.yml accordingly

-* Services (job queues, cache servers, search engines, etc.)
+* rake db:migrate

-* Deployment instructions
+* rake db:seed

-* ...
+* or rake db:setup